 Silver carp are native to eastern Asia.
 The species was imported from China to the United States during the early 1970s to help fish aquaculture operations and improve water quality in retention ponds/sewage lagoons.
 Large flood events allowed the species to escape into the Mississippi River, where they reproduced and established wild populations.
 They continue to spread through flood events and through migration within connected river systems.

 Wild populations of silver carp exist in the United States.
 No established populations are known in Minnesota, although individual fish have been caught in the Mississippi and St. Croix rivers.
 There is no evidence of silver carp reproduction in Minnesota waters.
-Refer to the infested waters list for current distribution.
+Refer to EDDMapS for current distribution.